WatchDogStudios/ApertureUI-Docs/apuidocs/docs/tutorials/datagrid_tree.md

 </datagrid>
 ```

 Of course we've no formatter called `expand_button`, we'll have to create that later.
-The `#num_children` field corresponds to the `Rml::DataSource::NUM_CHILDREN` string - we use this to ask the data source about its number of children.
+The `#num_children` field corresponds to the `apui::DataSource::NUM_CHILDREN` string - we use this to ask the data source about its number of children.
 I took 10% width out of the Pilot column to make room.
 So, fire this up and see what we get:

 ![datagrid_tree_1.gif](datagrid_tree_1.gif)